If you have any questions about the competition, you should find the answer here.

 Participants without any professional experience (More details on this in the next question).

 Yes, teams can be made up of people from all disciplines.
-Whether you’re a science, business studies or arts student – everyone is welcome to join.
+Whether you’re studying science, business studies, arts, or anything – everyone is welcome to join.

 Yes, you can team up with students from universities other than your own.